snowplow/snowplowanalytics.com/_posts/2018-11-21-snowplow-bigquery-loader-0.1.0-released/index.md

 Bad rows should be extremely rare and in order to recover them one needs to sink the data to Cloud Storage and apply an appropriate recovery strategy depending on the root cause.

-Failed inserts in turn usually can be simply forwarded to BigQuery one more time - if they were simply caused by the Mutator's delay, then these rows will be accepted the second time by BigQuery.
+Failed inserts in turn usually can be simply forwarded to BigQuery using auxiliary [BigQuery Forwarder job][forwarder].
+If they were simply caused by the Mutator's delay, then these rows will be accepted the second time by BigQuery.

 Note that PubSub has a [retention time][pubsub-retention] for 7 days.
 After this time, messages will be silently dropped.
 Therefore, we recommend sinking these topics to cloud storage to prevent data loss.